telerik/kendo-ui-core/docs/controls/data-management/grid/adaptive.md

 ## Pane Configuration

 The mobile pane in which the adaptive Grid is placed does not automatically expand its height.
-To add an adaptive Grid to a Kendo UI mobile application, set the `stretch` configuration of the respective view to `true`, or explicitly define the height of the widget.
+To add an adaptive Grid to a Kendo UI mobile application, set the `stretch` configuration of the respective view to `true` and apply an `auto` height to the Grid.
+Alternatively, define an explicit pixel Grid height and omit the pane `stretch` option.

-### Use the stretch Option
+### Use the stretch option

 ###### Example